attractivechaos/kann/doc/01user.md

 reverse-mode automatic differentiation.
 Users construct a graph by composing math expressions with operators defined in the library, and then use the graph to compute values and partial derivatives of a scalar function.
-With `kautodiff.*`, users are required to explicitly define and manage every variable.
-File `kann.*` simplify this procedure.
-This part provides layers that do not expose variables associated with one or multiple operators, though this sometimes limits the flexibility.
+With `kautodiff.*`, users are required to explicitly define and manage every node.
+Files `kann.*` simplify this procedure.
+This part provides layers that can specify multiple nodes at the same time by not exposing variables associated with one or multiple operators.
 A program is expected to call both `kautodiff.*` and `kann.*` APIs.